GrinonBarrett/Taksidos/Core Rules/0=Basics/Conditions.md

 3 critical successes will end the condition, as can proper medical care.
 An effect which could restore a wound can remove this conditition instead.

 Multiple instances of hemorrhage can be applied to the same creature.

+#### Immobile
+An immobilized creature is not capable of any form of movement.

+  • Cannot use movement.

+  • Cannot perform actions, except for telpathic features.

+  • Is also Prone AND Vulnerable.

+  • Interactes with all rules of the game as though they had 0 [Rflx].

+  • Cannot speak.

 ##### Obtunded
 Obtunded creatures are affected by substances or magical effects.
 It is somewhat impaired and may be a bit sluggish.
 It suffers several disadvantages: